Written by Christopher Markus, Stephen McFeely, Stan Lee, and Jack Kirby

 I love Hayley Atwell.
 Her roommate is a disposable character but Peggy truly grieves when she is killed due to Peggy’s actions.
 She begins to see herself as getting those around her killed.
 Colleen was a friend and was more than just a “red shirt” to Peggy.
 Peggy Carter is written so well.
 She is brave and intelligent and knows how to take care of herself.
 She shows herself to be someone who will be brave when she has to, but also a good person in general.
 After having lost Steve and then Colleen, she experiences a sense that getting close to people isn’t always a good thing, and worries about other people around her being collateral damage because of what she’s involved in.

 Dominic Cooper is great as the young Howard Stark.
 There are aspects of the way he’s written here that are all too familiar to those who’ve watched the Iron Man movies.
 Like father, like son?

 By far, though, the character I enjoyed is Jarvis.
-He’s trying to be the straight man in all this, but failing.
-The audience, and Peggy, kind of kind of know he has experience “cleaning up” things for Mr. Stark, but his ability to respond to Peggy’s needs while being the image of calm, domestic bliss to his wife is a lot of fun.
+He’s trying to be the straight man in all this but failing.
+The audience, and Peggy, kind of know he has experienced “cleaning up” things for Mr. Stark, but his ability to respond to Peggy’s needs while being the image of calm, domestic bliss to his wife is a lot of fun.

 The first episode of the series shows a lot of promise, picking up Peggy’s life after losing Steve and trying to build a good mystery for exactly what is going on with Howard Stark’s weapons.
 She’s every woman who was expected to step aside when the men came back from the war and didn’t want to.
 The friendship between her and Jarvis is building nicely as well.